tom1209-netizen/vit-tiny-accelerator/fpga/docs/gemm_core.md

 ## Output Stream Behavior

-Outputs are produced as soon as the corresponding accumulators finish.
+Outputs are produced as soon as the corresponding accumulators finish, subject to a "watermark" start condition.
 Every processing element counts its own MACs and raises an `acc_done` flag once it has consumed `ARRAY_SIZE` operand pairs.

-The output collector monitors those flags and only emits a beat when all values packed in that beat are marked done.
-Because the collector arms itself at `start_tile`, it can begin streaming the top-left entries while the rest of the systolic wave is still propagating, overlapping compute and drain without reading partial sums.
+The output collector monitors those flags but **waits until the halfway point of the first row (PE 0,4) is finished** before starting the output stream.
+This initial delay acts as a safety buffer to prevent the collector from "catching up" to the systolic wavefront and stalling (inserting bubbles) in the output stream.
+Without this delay, the collector would consume the first few beats of row 0 faster than the array produces them, causing a single-cycle bubble.
+By waiting for the halfway point, we ensure the array has enough lead time to support a continuous 100% utilization output stream.

-The output collector scans the accumulated matrix `C` in row-major order and packs `VALUES_PER_BEAT = AXIS_DATA_WIDTH / ACC_WIDTH` results per beat (2 × 32-bit values for the default configuration):
+Once active, the collector scans the accumulated matrix `C` in row-major order and packs `VALUES_PER_BEAT = AXIS_DATA_WIDTH / ACC_WIDTH` results per beat (2 × 32-bit values for the default configuration):

 - `m_axis_tdata[31:0]` carries `C[row][col]`.
 - `m_axis_tdata[63:32]` carries `C[row][col+1]`, zero padded when the row has an odd number of elements.